Excel VBA ASC

 - Once done, must save the file in Macro enabled excel format.
 So that VBA code can be retained.

 This is a guide to VBA ASC Function.
-Here we discuss how to use ASC function in Excel VBA along with practical examples and downloadable excel template.
+Here we discuss how to use ASC function in Excel VBA along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –